Privacy and Cookies Policy

-Depending on your jurisdiction, you may also be entitled to direct any complaints in relation to our processing of Investor Data to your national or local data protection supervisory authority.
+Depending on your jurisdiction, you may also be entitled to direct any complaints in relation to our processing of Personal Information to your national or local data protection or supervisory authority.

 Individuals who submit requests for access or erasure of personal information will be required to verify their identity by answering certain questions.
 We will not disclose or delete any information until such individual’s identity is verified.

 You may designate an authorized agent to submit a request on your behalf by providing that agent with your written permission.
 If an agent makes a request on your behalf, we may still ask that you verify your identity directly with us before we can honor the request.